Sametle06/one_by_one_clustering/README.md

   - *mid*: Adjustment for center based on similarity sum.
   - *deep*: Both similarity and number neighbors to adjust center.
 - **p**: p value to calculate Minkowski similarity. (if p = 1: Manhattan, if p = 2: Euclidean similarities)

+### Expanse Explanation of Parameter 'updateReps':

+Since large dataset means large memory consumption, we tried to be selective to lower this consumption as much as possible.
+To achieve it, we present three methods of calibrating the centers of clusters.
+These three methods are named as 'basic', 'mid' and 'deep'.

+#### updateReps: 'basic'